hazelcast/hazelcast/README.md

 **Note:** Hazelcast Client outside Kubernetes cluster works only in the **Kubernetes API** mode (it does not work in the **DNS Lookup** mode).

+**Note:** If you use Minikube, you need to execute `minikube tunnel` in order to get LoadBalancer External IPs assigned.

 ## Rolling Upgrade and Scaling

 Hazelcast cluster is easily scalable within Kubernetes.
 You can use the standard `kubectl scale` command to change the cluster size.
 The same applies the rolling upgrade procedure, you can depend on the standard Kubernetes behavior and just update the new version to your Deployment/StatefulSet configurations.